zackiles/cursor-config/how-cursor-rules-work.md

 #### Stage 2: Activation

-Whether a rule takes effect depends on its `description` field.
+Whether a rule takes effect depends on its `description` field and rule type.

 Cursor appends the following structure to the system prompt: